-Remember this, though — Valentine's Day falls on a Tuesday.
+Remember this, though — Valentine's Day falls on a Wednesday this year.
 Therefore, it's highly unlikely that your coupled friends will do something grand and extravagant on a weeknight.
 Secondly, be happy that you don't have to spend money and think of a cute, creative gift idea.

-Instead, make the 14th a positive experience this year by taking care of Number One.
+Instead, make the 14th a positive experience by taking care of Number One.

 Make a date with your friends...

 There's no better way to spend Valentine's Day as a single person than with people who are unattached, like you.
 Meet up with friends or family for a movie, meal or drinks.
 Host a game or movie night at home.
 Go shopping or do a group activity outside.

 Hey, sometimes you just need some "me time," ya know?
 Enjoy this opportunity to catch up on hot TV shows, flip through magazines or read a book.